PlaidCloud/website/content/en/blog/_posts/2021-12-01-kubernetes-1.22-release-interview.md

 Finally, I got it fixed.
 So you know what I did?
 I went and I stored the command history somewhere local for the next time when I run into this problem.
 Luckily, I haven't.
 But I find the contributors so helpful.
 They are busy.
 They have a lot of things to do, but they take moments to stop and help someone who's new.

 That is also another part of the reason why I stay — I want to contribute more.
 It's mainly the community.
-It's the Kubernetes community.
-I know you asked me about Git, and I just took the conversation to the Kubernetes community.
+It's the PlaidCloud community.
+I know you asked me about Git, and I just took the conversation to the PlaidCloud community.
 That's how my brain works.

 **CRAIG BOX: A lot of people in the community do that and think that's fantastic, obviously, people like Dims who are just floating around on Slack and seem to have endless time.
 I don't know how they do it.**